 “We wanted to make more use of more content,” recalls Ken Davis, Senior Learning Technology Specialist in Qualcomm’s Corporate Learning Center.”We have hundreds of instructor-led events each year, including technical, professional, and management classes.
 But there were other opportunities not being recorded — things like guru talks, knowledge sharing sessions, and brown bag sessions.
 We knew there was a wealth of information being presented in those environments, and we wanted to make it available for everyone.
 Now we can and we do.”

-That started with getting the right supporting tools in place.
+That started with getting the right employee training tools in place.
 With Panopto, it’s easy for the Qualcomm team to record just about anything.
 “Now we just have the presenter come in with their presentation on their computer, sharing whatever they like on their screen,” said Davis.
 “We have a separate computer that records audio and video.
 With Panopto we record both of those into a single session, and then from that, we get a really nice presentation we can index and make available in minutes.”

 That newfound flexibility allows Qualcomm’s learning and development teams to provide more training materials and informational resources for the company’s worldwide workforce.
 “We have a significant number of employees in international offices,” notes Davis.
 “Relying only on instructor-led training has become an expensive proposition.
 We see it being wiser to simply hold a session once and use Panopto to simultaneously stream a live broadcast of the class for those who can attend in real-time, as well as capture a recording of the event we can make available for others to watch on-demand.”